marygutz/motivationer/README.md

 # motivationer

-A side by side gallery built with flexbox and a little javascript
+A side by side gallery sprinkled with motivation (because who doesn't need a piece of that) built with flexbox and a little javascript

+## Getting Started

+Replace the images and text to customize as you like.

 ## License